Bonvenon!

 Background

-As a mobile developer I was of course looking for an app to support my language learning.
-I tried out a few different options but was not satisfied with any of them.
-And for less popular languages the options are even more sparse or don’t exist at all.
+I was of looking for an app to support my language learning, tried out a few but was not satisfied with any of them.
+And for less popular/mainstream languages (e.g. Catalan, Esperanto, etc.) the options are even more sparse or non-existent.

-Around this time I rediscovered the English Wiktionary project.
+Around 2014 I rediscovered the English Wiktionary project.
 It was spun off as a collaborative dictionary from Wikipedia and now contains over eight million pages, more than there are in the English Wikipedia.

-I became an active contributor and decided to build an application which would make at least a part of this rich data available on a mobile device.
+I became an active contributor to the project and decided to build an application which would make at least a part of this rich data available on a mobile device, with a special focus on language learning.

 motî (the Walloon word for “dictionary”) is the result of this effort.